 Executive Manager, Office of the President & CEO

-Maureen Banda brings more than a decade of experience as an executive assistant to her job at AFAP.
-For more than 10 years, Banda was the personal assistant to the director of SLR Consulting Engineers in Johannesburg.
-In this position she handled correspondence, meeting arranging, travel arrangements, schedules and a budget.
-In 2007, Banda studied PC Engineering and Computer Information Systems at the University of South Africa.
+Maureen Banda brings more than a decade of experience as an Executive Assistant to her job at AFAP.
+For more than 10 years, Maureen was the administrative and personal assistant to the Director of SLR Consulting Engineers based in Johannesburg.
+In this position, she handled correspondence, arranging executive meetings and travel, schedules and budget.

 Administrative Assistant at AFAP Mozambique Office

 Albertina Menete holds a BA Honours on Management and Business Administration.

 Albertina was previously working at FEWS NET, a project related with food security and financed by USAID, as Office Manager, responding for the Administrative area, Human resources and as accountant (doing budgets, reports, salaries processing) during six years.